vrsttl/eslint-plugin-granular-selectors/README.md

 The rule looks for:
 1. ES6 destructuring from selector hooks: `const { foo, bar } = useSelector(...)`
+2. ES6 destructuring from selector variables: `const obj = useSelector(...); const { a } = obj;`
-2. ES5 variable assignments from selector results: `var obj = useSelector(...); var foo = obj.foo;`
+3. ES5 variable assignments from selector results: `var obj = useSelector(...); var foo = obj.foo;`
-3. Destructuring from selectors that return object literals: `const { foo, bar } = useSelector(state => ({ foo: state.a.foo, bar: state.b.bar }))`
+4. Destructuring from selectors that return object literals: `const { foo, bar } = useSelector(state => ({ foo: state.a.foo, bar: state.b.bar }))`

-When it finds such patterns, it suggests replacing them with individual selector calls for each property, preserving your code style (ES5 or ES6) and type annotations.
+When it finds such patterns, it transforms them into individual granular selector calls for each property, preserving your code style (ES5 or ES6) and type annotations.
+For destructuring patterns with subsequent property accesses, it performs a coordinated transformation that eliminates intermediate variables entirely.

 ## Examples